How To Protect Your Real Estate Investment

 The costs of administering the probate estate (filing fees, publication fee, etc) will run anywhere between $500 and $2,000.
 So, Henry’s parents will lose out on about $17,000 to $22,000 in just attorneys fees and costs.

 Now, lets assume Henry hired an attorney to create an estate plan for him prior to his death.
 His estate plan included a living trust that is the legal owner of the home.
 Following Henry’s death, his parents would simply need to administer Henry’s trust.
 They would walk into our office and present the trust documents and we would begin the private trust administration process.
-If there are no complicated tax issues involved, we can administer Henry’s trust within a month or two and transfer title to the property to his beneficiaries.
+If there are no complicated tax issues involved, we can administer Henry’s trust within a month or two and transfer property title to his beneficiaries.
 There would be no need for probate.
-The attorney fees for creating the estate plan and for administrating the trust will be a fraction of the costs associated with probating an estate and will be done in a fraction of the time.
-Most importantly, the trust administration will be privately done with no public filings or records.
+The attorney fees for creating the estate plan and for administrating the trust will be a fraction of the cost and time associated with probating an estate.
+Most importantly, the trust administration is private with no public filings or records.

 So, if you are a new homeowner, the next financial step to take is creating an estate plan that includes a living trust to ensure your biggest investment ends up in the right hands.